wp-plugins/xili-postinpost/readme.txt

 In widget (if xili-language active) to combine a query and the current language use params like `[query="cat=14" lang="cur"]` with square bracket`[]` and lang set cur.
 Don't put *cur* in query.
 See [screenshot](http://wordpress.org/plugins/xili-postinpost/screenshots/).

 For each post of the resulting list, the displayed result is hightly customizable and can contain title, excerpt, content, thumbnail image with or without link to the post as single.

+Paging is preserved even if a shortcode is used in a list of posts.

 = New with 1.5.3 : =
 * Last Updated 2014-12-22